 Yes, as he sashayed out the front door of our home, he sang out: "You Can Write About This!"

-It may be difficult and a long road to publication, I thought to myself...I may not be able to finish it, say, in the next few years (it turned out to be 7 years and 400 revisions before Penguin USA graciously stepped in to bring it to press), what with diapers and single parenthood and the relentless mortgage debt of $600K on this fucking toybox house?
+It may be difficult and a long road to publication, I thought to myself...I may not be able to finish it, say, in the next few years (it turned out to be 7 years and 400 revisions before Penguin USA graciously stepped in to bring it to press), what with diapers and single parenthood and the relentless mortgage debt on this ridiculous house?
 But who cares, I reasoned.
 Let creditors cool their collective heels!
 Art is in motion.
 I Can Write About It.
 I resolved to do so.

 As I think I make plain in Split, he has always had a great "joie de vivre", giving of himself freely and constantly.
 I suppose he felt that as a bonus consolation prize to his walkout, he would grant me intellectual rights to my own experience.
 It was extraordinarily large of him.
 He gave it away freely, without a care in the world: He was moving on to a better place -- in fact he was leaving that very night to the 42 celebrated hills of San Francisco -- but I could write about the space where he had been.